Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: Application to Quantum affine algebras

 \section{Application to Quantum affine algebras}

-In this section, we first prove that our results in Section \ref{Sec: KLR} hold also for the representation theory for quantum affine algebras through the KLR-type Schur-Weyl duality functor.
-Then we prove the denominator formulas for $U_q'(A_n^{(1)})$ and $U_q'(D_n^{(1)})$ can be read from $\GQ$ for any Dynkin quiver $Q$ of finite type $A_n$ and $D_n$.
-In the last part of section, we shall propose several conjectures on $U_q'(E_n^{(1)})$.
+In this section, we first prove that our results in Section~\ref{Sec: KLR} hold also for the representation theory for quantum affine algebras through the KLR-type Schur-Weyl duality functor.
+Then we shall prove that the denominator formulas for $U_q'(A_n^{(1)})$ and $U_q'(D_n^{(1)})$ can be read from $\GQ $ for any Dynkin quiver $Q$ of type $A_n$ and $D_n$.
+As an application, we can obtain Dorey's rule for $U_q'(E_{6,7,8}^{(1)})$ and partial information of the denominator formulas for $U_q'(E_{6,7,8}^{(1)})$, which were not known to the best knowledge of the author.
+In the last part of section, we shall propose a conjecture on {\it complete} denominator formulas for $U_q'(E_{6,7,8}^{(1)})$.
+In this section, we follow \cite{Kas02} for notions on quantum affine algebras.